buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_SwitchingDeviceTypeDimmerSwitch.md

 # Pset_SwitchingDeviceTypeDimmerSwitch

-A dimmer switch is a switch that adjusts electrical power through a variable position level action.
-HISTORY: Added in IFC4.
+A dimmer switch is a switch that adjusts electrical power through a variable position level action.<!-- end of definition --> HISTORY: Added in IFC4.